leimurillo/Mol_Phyl_2021/Tutorials/1.DatasetManipulation/Readme.md

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank1.png" alt="Genbank1" width="800"></p>

 In the red rectangle you see a list option which should be on ***Nucleotide***.
-Clicking on the list you can see other repositories offered by NCBI website.
-Here we are going to create a dataset of nucleotide sequences of protein coding genes, so we chose the ***Nucleotide*** option.
-Remember that these markers being protein coding genes, allow us to create also ***Amino Acid*** datasets. *Do you know why we stay with nucleotides in this case?
+Clicking on the list you can see other repositories offered by the NCBI website.
+Here we are going to create a dataset of nucleotide sequences of protein-coding genes, so we choose the ***Nucleotide*** option.
+Remember that these markers being protein-coding genes allows us to create also ***Amino Acid*** datasets. *Do you know why we stay with nucleotides in this case?
 Wich option allows you to create an amino acid dataset?*

 Now pick an accession number from the list and hit search.
 If you like cheetahs (and you choose the first accession number in the list) you should see something similar to this picture:

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank2.png" alt="Genbank2" width="800"></p>

 Take a look at it.
 Try to decipher different parts of it.
-As you see first you read the accession number, the lenght of the sequence and some information about the entry. in the following lines there is more information about the organism, the authors of the sequence, if it is published in any scientific publication, their authors and so on. in this case in the comments you can even see some information on how this genome has been sequenced (Illumina) and how it has been assembled (SOAPdenovo).
+As you can see, first you read the accession number, the lenght of the sequence and some information about the entry. in the following lines there is more information about the organism, the authors of the sequence, if it is published in any scientific publication, their authors and so on. in this case in the comments you can even see some information on how this genome has been sequenced (Illumina) and how it has been assembled (SOAPdenovo).
 After this, you can find the information on the annotation of the sequence.
 Here is where you look to find a gene of interest for example.

-Now look at the 2 red rectangles on top of the picture.
+Now look at the two red rectangles on top of the picture.
 The one on the left where you can read ***GenBank*** is the format of the information.
-And the other rectangle "***Send to:***" create a downloadable file.
+And the other rectangle "***Send to:***" creates a downloadable file.
 Click on it.
 Choose ***Complete Record***, ***File*** under *Choose Destination* and finally in *format:* choose ***FASTA***.

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank3.png" alt="Genbank3" width="800"></p>

 Now ***Create File***!
 And *Voila!* Congratulations!
 Now you have downloaded your first Fasta file.
 This fasta file is the sequence information of the whole mitochondrial genome of our nice cheetah sample (in the case you chose the first accession number).
-What we want to generate here is the alignment for only one gene of the mitochondrial genome, hte ***COI*** gene.
+What we want to generate here is the alignment for only one gene of the mitochondrial genome, the ***COI*** gene.
 Scroll down on the page to find the ***COI*** gene.
 Remember that some genes could have different names.
 It should look like this:

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank4.png" alt="Genbank4" width="800"></p>

 As you can see in the red rectangle, the gene is marked as ***COX1*** and its position on the sequence is given (6060-7604).
 In the **CDS** section, which stands for **Coding Sequences**, you will see extra information about the gene.
-Try to decipher different parts of it. *Is there anything you dont understan?
+Try to decipher different parts of it. *Is there anything you don't understand?
 Ask!
-Why the tRNAs before and after does not have a **CDS** section?*
+Why the tRNAs before and after don't have a **CDS** section?*

 Now we need to download the ***COI*** (or ***COX1***) gene from the mitochondrial whole genome entry.
 For this clisk on ***gene*** or ***CDS***.
-It should bring you to the end of the document and highlight the corresponding sequence on the whole genome sequence.
+It should bring you to the end of the document and highlight the corresponding sequence in the whole genome sequence.
 You should see this:

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank5.png" alt="Genbank5" width="800"></p>

 Then you should click on the "**FASTA**" (marked in the red rectangle in the picture above).
-If you do so you will see the fasta file of the marker we are interested in.
+If you do so, you will see the fasta file of the marker we are interested in.
 You should see the following now:

 <p align="center"><img src="https://github.com/leimurillo/Mol_Phyl_2021/blob/main/Tutorials/1.DatasetManipulation/Genbank6.png" alt="Genbank6" width="800"></p>